squarism/squarism.github.io/questions/index.markdown

 comments: []
 ---

 This is a list of personal boundaries.
 That is, as I learn or work in a particular area, I reach a limit and some questions remain.
 This is also a list of things I want to [grok](http://en.wikipedia.org/wiki/Grok).
+This list is incredibly hard to keep up to date.
+Which is probably why it's an oddball on the web.
+People want this but maybe people don't want to do it.

 <em>"The fool can ask more questions than the wise man can answer."</em>